The Adam Hole and Marji Curran Band

-The Marji Curran Band, once known as The Adam Hole and Marji Curran Band, are an independent Canberra based blues/ roots band consisting of Marji Curran on guitar/ vocals, Dave Williams on slide guitar/ vocals, Peter Bucke on bass and Dyland Harding on drums.
-Previously Adam Hole played guitar with Will Pippin and Phoebe Juskevics on drums/ percussion.
+The Marji Curran Band, once known as The Adam Hole and Marji Curran Band, are an independent Canberra-based blues/roots band consisting of Marji Curran on guitar/vocals, Dave Williams on slide guitar/vocals, Peter Bucke on bass and Dyland Harding on drums.
+Previously Adam Hole played guitar with Will Pippin and Phoebe Juskevics on drums/percussion.

-The band formed in 2004 and have played sell out performances at The Bay Of Islands Jazz and Blues Festival in New Zealand, The Toyota Gympie Muster in QLD, and regularly tour Tasmania, WA and the east coast of Australia.
+The band formed in 2004 and have played sell out performances at The Bay Of Islands Jazz and Blues Festival in New Zealand, The Toyota Gympie Muster in QLD, and regularly tour Tasmania, Western Australia and the east coast of Australia.